-For Kije there simply is no other performance of this calibre.
+For Kije there simply is no other performance of this caliber.
 It’s easily one of the Top 5 DG records that I know of.
 In fact, come to think of it, for SOUND and PERFORMANCE I would have to say it’s one of The Best Records on DG I have ever had the pleasure to play.
-The Planets with Steinberg and the Tchaicovsky Ist Piano Concerto with Richter would be in that distinguished group as well.
+The Planets with Steinberg and the Tchaikovsky Ist Piano Concerto with Richter would be in that distinguished group as well.

 What We’re Listening For on this classical gem

 - Energy for starters.
 What could be more important than the life of the music?

 - The Big Sound comes next — wall to wall, lots of depth, huge space, three-dimensionality, all that sort of thing.

 - Then transient information — fast, clear, sharp attacks, not the smear and thickness so common to these LPs.

 - Tight punchy bass — which ties in with good transient information, also the issue of frequency extension further down.